vincentbernat/vxfld/doc/source/vxrd.rst

 =============

-All the options above and additional configuration options can be speficied in a configuration file, read at startup.
+All the options above and additional configuration options can be specified in a configuration file, read at startup.
 All the configuration options and their defaults are specified in the default config file */etc/vxrd.conf*.
 Options specified on the command line take precedence over options specified in the config file.